getgud-io/getgud-docs/2-Platform/get-started-with-dashboard.md

 Guard laws are a crucial component of the Getgud platform, designed to monitor and analyze your game's streamed matches for specific toxic behaviors.
 A guard law is essentially a piece of code that scans the data from your matches, detecting unwanted or harmful activities performed by players.

 We are constantly working on improving our Guard Laws.
-Currently, we support the following laws on our platform:
+Currently, we support the following basic laws on our platform:
 - Basic Aimbot Protection
 - Rapid Fire Protection
 - AFK Protection
 - Friendly Fire Protection

+We are now working on:
+- Speedhack protection
+- Wallhack protection

 To register a guard law, follow the steps described in [this tutorial](https://youtu.be/4a7rFfUTUrI?list=PLMIGIFMfKUAv4AQHvnv4PzSvmd9dsYk0p&t=88).